grafuso/billchecker/README.md

 Calculates your electricity bill in real time (spot prices)

 ## Prerequisites
-You need to install rapidjson and csv-parser header-only files and make the paths correct in the meson.build file.
+You need to have boost program_options and cmake installed.

 ## How to run program?
 ```